 There are three levels of assault:

-No physical injury.
+This class of assault involves no physical injury.
 Class C Misdemeanor.
 Fine up to $500.*

 Assault with Injury

-Physical injury that does not cause serious bodily injury.
+This class of assault involves physical injury that does not cause serious bodily injury.
 For example, a bruise, a scrape, etc.

-Involves serious bodily injury, or a deadly weapon.
+This class of assault involves serious bodily injury, or a deadly weapon.
 For example, a knife or a firearm.
 It is punishable by confinement of 2-20 years, but in some cases, it is a first degree felony up to 99 years in prison (against a public servant, for example).